taking a nap outside a gurudwara in Delhi

 Keep a dupatta with you at all times (an Indian scarf – the number one fashion accessory of Indian women).
 A dupatta is very handy; use it to cover your head if visiting a Sikh temple or mosque, as a wrap to keep warm or cover shoulders, and around your face to keep dust off while riding on a motorcycle or scooter.

 During the hottest months, Indian clothing like loose cotton pants and kurtas are the most comfortable.
-The best place to shop for reasonably prices Indian clothing is Central Market Lajpat Nagar.
-Sarojini Nagar Market is also good but it doesn’t have as much ethnic clothing.
+One of the best and cheapest markets in Delhi to shop for Indian clothing is Central Market Lajpat Nagar.

 Best Time of the Year to Visit Delhi for First Time Visitors